Lakeland Westchester Classic

 Send Speech Docs!!

-Hello I'm Arun Kodumuru, I'm a Freshman at the University of Michigan and I debated for 4 years in LD at Lexington Highschool
+Hello I'm Arun Kodumuru, I'm a Sophomore at the University of Michigan and I debated for 4 years in LD at Lexington Highschool

 General Things --